 Fyrish Monument, Easter Ross & Black Isle

-Walk in Easter Ross & Black Isle
+Walk near Easter Ross & Black Isle

 The Fyrish Monument stands above the village of Evanton, rising dramatically against the skyline and offering one of the most evocative walks in Easter Ross.
 Built in 1782 by Sir Hector Munro, the monument was created not only as a symbolic structure but also as a way to provide work for local people during a period of forced evictions and economic hardship.
 Today, it is one of the top sights in Alness for visitors seeking both views and history.